peacefighter1996/Autabee.RosCommunication/README.md

 # Autabee.Roscommunicator
-This repository contains a collection of object to make it easier/possible to communicate with ROS from a .NET application.
+This repository contains a collection of objects to make it easier/possible to communicate with ROS from a .NET application.
 More specifically a Blazor WASM.
 This is partly to support UI development for the TU-Delft course `RO47007 Multidisciplinary Project 2023/24` for controlling the Mirte Master project.
 More information about Mirth can be found [here](https://www.mirte.org), Master version is not yet released outside of the course.

+Basis of this project is from the Opc Scout project, which is a project that is used to communicate with OPC-UA servers.
+This project is also developed by the same group and can be found [here](https://github.com/Autabee/Autabee.OpcCommunication)

 > **Warning:** This project is still in development and is not yet ready for production use.
 However, support and pull requests are welcome.